 Given the specific subrogation claim at issue, examine the facts and circumstances determined in your investigative process.
 It is now time for the subrogation professional to analyze the file with regard to the laws of a particular state.

-Montana is perhaps one of the most difficult states for this type of practice, in that, the injured party must be made whole before there can be a right of subrogation, and an insured is not made whole until they are fully compensated.
-In Swanson v.
-Hartford, the Montana Court stated that a party is not made whole until full recovery is received, including the cost and fees incurred in obtaining the recovery.
+Montana is perhaps one of the most difficult states for this type of practice, in that, the injured party must be made whole before there can be a right of subrogation, and an insured is not made whole until they are compensated fully.

 Other states do not consider the cost and expense required to obtain the recovery, but will require the insurer to share in a proportionate amount of those expenses.
 This is generally known as the common fund doctrine.
-Even among states accepting the Common Fund Doctrine, there is variation in the formula applied to determine whether an insured is made whole.
+Even among states accepting the common fund doctrine, there is variation in the formula applied to determine whether an insured is made whole.

 Some states use a total damage formula which totals up all economic and non-economic damages.
 If the amount paid by the tortfeasor and by the subrogated insurer exceeds the total claim, then the insured is made whole and the insurer has a right to recover to the extent there is a double recovery.

-Suppose a motor vehicle collision results in the following damages: the insured has $15,000 in medical bills and $5,000 of those were paid by the subrogated insurer.
-The insured pursues a claim against the tortfeasor and wins an award of $45,000 with $15,000 allocated to economic damages and $30,000 allocated to non-economic damages.
-The tortfeasor only has $25,000 in liability coverage against the $45,000 judgment.
 With $45,000 in damages, the $25,000 liability coverage will not make the insured whole.
 In this circumstance, some states will divide the type of damage, consider the $15,000 in economic damages separate, and conclude that the insured has been made whole on the economic damages, and consequently will allow subrogation.

-While this interpretation of the Made Whole Doctrine may still allow a subrogation recovery, it also incentivizes plaintiffs to structure settlements to their advantage.
+While this interpretation of the made whole doctrine may still allow a subrogation recovery, it also incentivizes plaintiffs to structure settlements to their advantage.
 In the above case, suppose the case never went to trial, and instead the parties settled for the tortfeasor’s $25,000 policy limits.
 If the settlement is structured to divide the limits and allocate $10,000 for economic damages and $15,000 for pain and suffering, then arguably the insured was only made whole on the economic damages and no right of subrogation would result in some states.

 Here, it is paramount to contemplate when a made whole argument can be manufactured to stave off a subrogating party, and if possible take steps to insist on an accurate and fair allocation of damages.